freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 When deploying:
  - all dumps are updated with docket numbers rather than case numbers.
-Need to delete old ones, and test that empty attributes don't cause the entire doc not to show up.
-Once tested, tackle the bug about various bad bits of data in the case names, then notify mailing list and Malamud.
+Need to delete old ones, and test that empty attributes don't cause the entire doc not to show up (Done).
+Once tested, notify mailing list and Malamud.
  - Run MySQL optimize command